Rip City Remix

-The Rip City Remix are an American professional basketball team in the NBA G League based in North Portland, Oregon, and are affiliated with the Portland Trail Blazers of the National Basketball Association.
-The team plays home games at the Chiles Center and debuted in the 2023–24 season.
+The Rip City Remix are an American professional basketball team in the NBA G League based in North Portland, Oregon.
+They are affiliated with the Portland Trail Blazers, and play their home games at the Chiles Center.

 Franchise history

 On April 26, 2023, the Portland Trail Blazers announced that they would be launching an NBA G League team for the 2023–24 season and on June 15, they hired Jim Moran to be their first head coach.
-On June 8 they held a expansion draft and selected 14 players.
+On June 8 they held an expansion draft and selected 14 players.
 On June 26, the team's logo and name were unveiled as the Rip City Remix.